What matters more: Great work perks.. or great HR?

 Especially for potential employees applying for a job.
 Companies with the best benefits will easer get your attention!

 However, I wonder how much perks like this really contribute to workplace happiness on an ongoing basis, beyond the superficial.

-Take for example, the HR mess that Uber got themselves into.
-Uber seemed like a ‘cool’ place to me to work, the company is young but fast growing and successful.
+Take, for example, the HR mess that Uber got themselves into a while back.
+Uber seemed like a ‘cool’ place to me to work.
+The company is young but fast-growing and successful.

 “He would most likely give me a poor performance review…”

 In 2017, Susan J. Fowler, a ex-Uber employee posted an article on her blog about her experience at Uber.

 She detailed a toxic environment where HR did little to stop sexual harassment in the workplace.